What is Active Release Technique (ART)?

 The final outcome of this type of chiropractic treatment is successfully teaching the patient’s brain to sustain central control and stability of movements restored by the therapy.
 The chiropractor achieves this by stimulating the stabilizers while placing the patient’s body in primal developmental positions.
 During the stimulation procedure, the spine extends, the joints become centrated, and the intra-abdominal pressure is increased.
 By repeating the exercises, automatic central control is eventually reestablished as an essential part of normal, everyday movement.

 A New Way to Treat Soft Tissue Injuries

-Graston Technique® is an interdisciplinary treatment currently used by over 6,500 clinicians across the globe.
+Graston Technique® is an interdisciplinary treatment developed by athletes and is currently used by over 6,500 clinicians across the globe.
 Many chiropractors, athletic trainers, hand therapists, physical therapists, and occupational therapists have successfully used GT to treat their patients’ sports injuries and similar ailments.

 Graston Technique® provides a number of benefits and advantages:

 - Decreases overall treatment time